threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

      terraform apply
      ```

-After deployments, take note of the 3nodes' IPv4 address.
-You will need those addresses to SSH into the 3nodes.
+After deployments, take note of the 3Node's IPv4 address.
+You will need this address to SSH into the 3Node.

-### SSH into the 3nodes
+## SSH into the 3Node

-* To [SSH into the 3nodes](../../getstarted/ssh_guide/ssh_guide.md), write the following:
+* To [SSH into the 3Node](../../getstarted/ssh_guide/ssh_guide.md), write the following:
   *  ```
      ssh root@VM_IPv4_Address
      ```

-* If you've already deployed on other 3nodes, you might need to remove the file `known_hosts` and add the private key in the SSH `.ssh` folder:
+* If you've already deployed on other 3Nodes, you might need to remove the file `known_hosts` and add the private key in the SSH `.ssh` folder:
     * ```
       rm ~/.ssh/known_hosts
       ```